Skip to main content

 Bayfield County

 Bayfield County floodplain maps are being updated countywide.
-Revised floodplains will be produced with better available data resulting in new engineered Zone A and redelineated detailed studies.
+Revised floodplains will be produced using better available data resulting in new engineered Zone A and redelineated detailed studies.
 A project kick-off meeting was held on March 19, 2020, to present the process and timeline of the project.
-This project is currently in data development and expected to have draft maps issued in 2024.
-Draft maps will include FEMA's revised Lake Superior coastal floodplains and presented at a Flood Risk Review Meeting.
+The draft panels were released on July 22, 2024 and included the new riverine studies and FEMA's revised Lake Superior coastal floodplains.

 For questions, please contact G. Fritz Statz.